subhojitc33/Alexa/README.md

 ### Step 2: Create a Connected App

+If you haven't already done so, follow the steps below to create a Salesforce connected app:

 1. In Salesforce Setup, type **Apps** in the quick find box, and click the **Apps** link

 1. In the **Connected Apps** section, click **New**, and define the Connected App as follows: